 A11.2.1.1.1 Technical and operational characteristics of IMT systems operating in the frequency band 7 125-8 400 MHz

 [Editor’s note: This section provides specific characteristics of IMT systems provided by WP 5D for sharing/interference analyses used in the study.]

+Technical parameters referenced in this sub-section and used in this study can be found in Annex 4.15 to Document 5D/563, the Working Document on characteristics of terrestrial component of IMT for sharing and compatibility studies in preparation for WRC-27.
+For brevity, the locations to reference are included in Table A11-3 below.

+Table A11-3

+Document reference listing for operational characteristics of IMT systems in 7 125-8 400 MHz